wavingtide/programming-knowledge-hub/web-framework/fastapi.md

 ### OAuth
 *Requirements: `pip install python-multipart`* (OAuth use form data for sending `username` and `password`)

+Example of using `OAuth2PasswordBearer` for OAuth password flow:

+Workflow:
+1. The user type the `username` and `password`, which will be sent to token URL to generate a token
+2. The token will be sent as a header `Authorization` with a value of `Bearer` plus the token
 ``` python
 from fastapi import Depends, FastAPI
 from fastapi.security import OAuth2PasswordBearer